Best mesh routers in 2020: Asus, Orbi, Eero, Google Nest and more

-We're all depending on our home Wi-Fi networks more than ever these days, and plenty of us have experienced the frustration of having areas around the house where we just can't connect.
+We're all depending on our home Wi-Fi networks more than ever these days, and few things are more frustrating than having areas around the house where you just can't connect.
 The good news is that you can solve the problem by upgrading your router to a mesh system that uses range-extending satellite devices to decimate dead zones.

 A good mesh setup will automatically "route" your connection as you move through your home, steering you from band to band within a single, unified Wi-Fi network.
 It'll also decide when to route your connection through a satellite device and when to send your signal straight to the main router.
 That's better than what you'll get from a simple range extender, and it makes for close-to-seamless home internet, with more consistent speeds in each room.